glurp/minitcp/README.md

 Handlers are disponibles for any sockets : client or server.
-All handler's bloc run in distinct thread : so any handler-bloc can wait anything. if socket is closed, handler/thread are killed.
+All handler's bloc run in distinct thread : so any handler-bloc can wait anything. if socket is closed, handler/thread are cleanly (?) stoped.
 * socket.**on_any_receive() {|data| ...}**          : on receive some data, any size
 * socket.**on_n_receive(sizemax=1) {|data| ...}**   : receives n byte(s) only
 * socket.**on_receive_sep(";") {|field | ... }**    : reveive data until string separator